-Having been to an all girls Catholic School for the last 6 years, I think it’s safe to say that the stereotypes and presumptions about what it’s like are most definitely wrong; even though some of it is so true, that even I deny it.
+Having been to an all-girls Catholic School for the last six years, I think it’s safe to say that the stereotypes and presumptions about what it’s like are most definitely wrong, even though some of it is so true, that even I deny it.
 However, there’s a difference between these assumptions, whether you live in America or the United Kingdom.

-First of all, from what I’ve learnt on social media, it seems that every Catholic or just single-sex school in America seems to be a privately-funded school; schools that are targeted for those of the upper class who can afford to spend a few thousand dollars every year to pay for the same education (just more pressure) as public schools.
-On the other hand, in the UK, many religious schools are state schools – it just seems that many parents want their child to keep in touch with their faith while also being educated.
+One thing I’ve learned on social media is that it seems every Catholic or just single-sex school in America is privately funded.
+Schools that are targeted for those of the upper class who can afford to spend a few thousand dollars every year to pay for the same education (just more pressure) as public schools.
+On the other hand, in the UK, many religious schools are state schools – it just seems that many parents want their children to keep in touch with their faith while also being educated.

-Specifically, in my Catholic school which I still attend now, with it being single-sex, everyone is comfortable with talking about anything to everything.
-Everyone understands the basis of feminism and the lack of equality that women face in the world today – the only disadvantage is that we are prevented from properly speaking up about it within the school.
+Mainly, in my Catholic school, which I still attend now, with it being single-sex, everyone is comfortable with talking about anything to everything.
+Everyone understands the basis of feminism and the lack of equality that women face in the world today – the only disadvantage is that we are prevented from adequately speaking up about it within the school.

-Every young girl in this generation has some sort of knowledge of the work being done to finally achieve the equality that we strive for today.
-Downgrading their further understanding and development of beliefs on feminism completely disregards the many women that fought for us to even have a seat in the classroom, to vote, and to live freely.
+Every young girl in this generation has some sort of knowledge of the work being done to achieve the equality that we strive for today finally.
+Downgrading their further understanding and development of beliefs on feminism completely disregards the many women that fought for us even to have a seat in the classroom, to vote, and to live freely.
 Being in an all-girls catholic school may give you a lifetime of friends that you can always be open about; however, attending one may also affect your view on feminism unless you educate yourself.